matrix-org/matrix-spec-proposals/README.md

 Please read [CONTRIBUTING.rst](./CONTRIBUTING.rst) before authoring a change to the spec.
 Note that spec authoring takes place after an MSC has been accepted, not as part of a proposal itself.

-1. Install the extended version (often the OS default) of Hugo: <https://gohugo.io/getting-started/installing>
+1. Install the extended version (often the OS default) of Hugo:
+   <https://gohugo.io/getting-started/installing>.
+Note that at least Hugo
+   v0.74 is required.

+   Alternatively, use the Docker image at https://hub.docker.com/r/klakegg/hugo/.
 2. Run `git submodule update --init --recursive` for good measure.
 3. Run `npm i` to install the dependencies.
 Note that this will require NodeJS to be installed.
 4. Run `npm run get-proposals` to seed proposal data.
 This is merely for populating the content of the "Spec Change Proposals" page and is not required.
-5. Run `hugo serve` to run a local webserver which builds whenever a file change is detected.
-If watching doesn't appear to be working for you, try `hugo serve --disableFastRender` instead.
+5. Run `hugo serve` (or `docker run --rm -it -v $(pwd):/src -p 1313:1313 klakegg/hugo serve`) to run a local webserver which builds whenever a file change is detected.
+If watching doesn't appear to be working for you, try adding `--disableFastRender` to the commandline.
 6. Edit the specification 🙂

 We use a highly customized [Docsy](https://www.docsy.dev/) theme for our generated site, which uses Bootstrap and Font